dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 - `github.sha` provides for example the SHA1 fingerprint of the current commit
 - `github.ref` provides the branch or tag name that triggered the workflow

 Sound good, yes?
-Well, actually there are a lot of fundamental values missing.
+Well, there are a lot of fundamental values missing.
 Imagine you need the `branch` *and* `tag` of a commit.
 Well, that's not possible.
 Want the `short SHA` of the commit?
 Again, not available. **A lot of basic git information is missing**.
-Just have a look at the information available in [Gitlab CI workflows](https://docs.gitlab.com/ee/ci/variables/README.html#syntax-of-environment-variables-in-job-scripts) or in [TravisCI workflows](https://docs.travis-ci.com/user/environment-variables/#default-environment-variables).
+Just have a look at the information available in [Gitlab CI workflows](https://docs.gitlab.com/ee/ci/variables/README.html#syntax-of-environment-variables-in-job-scripts) or [TravisCI workflows](https://docs.travis-ci.com/user/environment-variables/#default-environment-variables).

 So if we want to use a slugged version of our `tag`, we have to first extract it in one step.
-Afterwards we have to copy the output variable `VERSION` of that step into a environment variable of all consecutive steps where it is needed.
+Afterward, we have to copy the output variable `VERSION` of that step into an environment variable of all consecutive steps where it is needed.
 Since jobs are completely independent of each other, we have to include this code in all the jobs where we need the slugged version of our tag.

 ```yaml {hl_lines=[5,9]}
 # [non relevant details omitted...]